Settling the Complexity of Arrow-Debreu Markets under Leontief and PLC Utilities, using the Classes FIXP and \Exists-R: Multivariate Polynomials to Leontief Exchange Market

 Let $R'(F)$ be a system of equalities after applying the transformation of (\ref{eq.trans}) to $R(F)$.
 Note that, $R'(F)$ has exactly one extra variable than $R(F)$, namely $p_s$, and solutions of $R'(F)$ with $p_s=1$ are exactly the solutions of $R(F)$.

 Let the size of $R'(F)$ be (\# variables + \# relations in $R'(F)$ + $size(B,C,D)$ in each of (LIN.)-type relations).
-Recall that $\CM_{f_i}$ denotes the set of monomials in polynomial $f_i$.
+Recall that $\CM_{f_i}$ denote the set of monomials in polynomial $f_i$.
 To bound the values at a solution of $R'(F)$, define